 Fortunately, most local areas received significant rainfall over the past week—certainly a welcome development.
 That said, I distinctly recall several days filled with complaints (mostly from myself) ...

-Dear Neil: We have several acres covered with poison ivy.
+DEAR NEIL: We have several acres covered with poison ivy.
 Unfortunately, the ivy keeps spreading.
 Store-bought remedies as well as home-made mixtures have not worked.
 Do you have any suggestions?
-A: ...
+Dear ...